Warbo/chriswarbo-net/unfinished/embedded_domain_specific_languages_in_php.md

 }
 ```

+FIXME: We need to introduce `Free`, since that provides the recursive structure.

 So, what does `join` mean in the context of our EDSLs?
-It turns out that join is our interpreter: we can join commands by executing them in sequence.
-Executing a command gives us a result, which we can then pass to another command.
-Here are some interpreters for our EDSLs:
+It turns out that join is
+our interpreter: we can join commands by executing them in sequence.
+Executing a
+command gives us a result, which we can then pass to another command.
+Here are
+some interpreters for our EDSLs:

 ```{.php pipe="./append"}
 /*